MicrosoftDocs/azure-dev-docs/articles/java/migration/includes/ha-dr-for-jboss-steps-commit-failover.md

 ms.date: 11/28/2024
 ---

-Ensure the steps in the previous section completed successfully.
-Follow the steps in this section to commit the failover.
+Ensure that the steps in the previous section completed successfully.
+Then, use the following steps to commit the failover:

 1. In the search box at the top of the Azure portal, type **Recovery Services vaults** and select it from the search results.
-1. Select your Recovery Services vault (for example, `recovery-service-vault-westus-gzh032124`).
+1. Select your Recovery Services vault - for example, `recovery-service-vault-westus-gzh032124`.
 1. Under the **Manage** section, select **Recovery Plans (Site Recovery)**.
-2. Select the recovery plan(for example, `recovery-plan-gzh032124`).
+1. Select the recovery plan - for example, `recovery-plan-gzh032124`.
 1. Select **Commit**, then **OK**.
 1. Monitor the notifications until it completes.